 The High Line design is a collaboration between James Corner Field Operations (Project Lead), Diller Scofidio + Renfro, and Piet Oudolf.

-Converting each section of the High Line from an out-of-use railroad trestle to a public landscape entailed more than two years of construction per section in a multi-step process.
+Converting each section of the High Line from an out-of-use railroad trestle to a public landscape entailed not only years of planning, community input, and work by some of the city's most inventive designers, but also more than two years of construction per section.

 The High Line's planting design is inspired by the self-seeded landscape that grew on the out-of-use elevated rail tracks during the 25 years after trains stopped running.
 The species of perennials, grasses, shrubs and trees were chosen for their hardiness, sustainability, and textural and color variation, with a focus on native species.
 Many of the species that originally grew on the High Line's rail bed are incorporated into the park's landscape.

-The movement to save the High Line was catalyzed by iconic photographs of the self-seeded landscape that grew up when the trains stopped running that were captured by Joel Sternfeld in 2000, nine years before the park would open to the public.
-Joel’s photos showed the innate beauty of the High Line and inspired the local community to dream about what was possible.
+The movement to save the High Line was catalyzed by iconic photographs taken by Joel Sternfeld in 2000, nine years before the park would open to the public.
+These images captured the wild beauty of the self-seeded landscape that grew along the tracks when the trains stopped running.

 Since that time, photography has played a central role in telling the story of the High Line, from showcasing the park's dynamic and engaging public programs to celebrating the ever-changing colors and textures of the park's plants, and sharing the special everyday moments that visitors capture with friends and family.